MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

     busparams=0.25.0, Intel(R) 82579LM Gigabit Network Connection, KDNET is running on this NIC.kdnet.exe
     ```

-5. Type this command to set the IP address of the host system and generated a unique connection key.
+5. Type this command to set the IP address of the host system and generate a unique connection key.
 Use the IP address of the host system you recorded earlier.
-Pick a unique port address for each target/host pair that you work with, with in the range 50000-50039.
+Pick a unique port address for each target/host pair that you work with, within the range of 50000-50039.
 For this example, we will select 50005.

     ```console
     C:\>kdnet <YourIPAddress> <YourDebugPort>